-Although the noise generated by Sysmon could be reduced through filters applied in its XML configuration, it is still somehow too much to look at, or in the case of malware reverse engineering, filtering events is something to be done after logging almost everything.
+Although the noise generated by Sysmon could be reduced through filters applied in its XML configuration, it is still somehow too much to look at, (I usually tend to log everything when doing reverse engineering).

-The main idea is to help identify malicious binaries using “visual” reporting modules, which are based on certain (useful) use cases.
+The main idea behind Sysmon View is to aid in the analysis of Sysmon logs using “visual” reporting modules, which are based on specific (useful) use cases.

-The utility is still in it’s initial stages, I am releasing it with the first reporting module, which can identify malicious binaries as follows:
+The utility is still in its initial stages, I am releasing it with the first reporting module which can:

-Step 1 – Filtering binary images (executables) according to their file name
+Step 1 – Filter binary images (executables) according to their file name

-Step 2 – Filtering binary image files (selected from step 1) according to their path, which might be helpful in investigating anomalies in images location (Images with the same name running from multiple locations)
+Step 2 – Further filter binary image files (selected from step 1) according to their path, which might be helpful in investigating anomalies in images location (Images with the same name running from multiple locations)

-Step 3 – Last step is to visualize certain executable events (filtered through step 1 and 2), but per image logged session (this is the process GUID in action)
+Step 3 – Visualize Sysmon events (related to binaries filtered through step 1 and 2), but per image logged session (this is Sysmon process GUID in action)

-Step 4 – The utility can then help “visually” line up (sorted by time) the different events associated with a certain session
+The utility can then help “visually” line up (sorted by time) the different events associated with a particular session.

-To get started, we need to export Sysmon events first to an XML file using WEVTUtil (I could have designed the tool to connect and retrieve-pull the logs from the server directly, but Sysmon View was not designed to be used as live log analysis tool, although I am not phasing out this option in the future)
+To get started, you need to export Sysmon events first to an XML file using WEVTUtil (I could have designed the tool to connect and retrieve-pull the logs from the server directly, but Sysmon View was not designed to be used as live log analysis tool)

 WEVTUtil query-events “Microsoft-Windows-Sysmon/Operational” /format:xml /e:sysmonview > eventlog.xml

-Once exported, run Sysmon View and import the generated file “eventlog.xml” (or the name you selected), please note that this might take some time, depending on the size of the log file (this needs to be done once per log file, subsequent runs do not need any imports, just use the command File -> Load existing data to load previous data and work with it again)
+Once exported, run Sysmon View and import the generated file “eventlog.xml” (or the name you selected).
+Note that this might take some time, depending on the size of the logged data (this needs to be done once per log file, subsequent runs do not need any imports, and can be reloaded using File -> Load existing data menu option, which will load previously saved data again)

-Sysmon View will build an internal database that I will discuss its structure in upcoming posts and how to utilize its content (which by the way is a SQLite database file).
+Sysmon View will build an internal database that I will discuss its structure in upcoming posts and how to utilize its content (which by the way is an SQLite database file).

 Once the log file is imported, you can start searching through the collected binary images, which can be easily filtered

-The generated tree chart can be exported to PDF, and in case more details needed about certain event block, double clicking it will reveal more details in a floating window (you will notice some additional entries that do not exist in Sysmon XML schema, as previously mentioned, I will post another blog entry to explain the internal database structure)
+Double-clicking any event block will reveal more details in a floating window (you will notice some additional entries that do not exist in Sysmon XML schema, as previously mentioned, I will elaborate more on this and the internal database structure in upcoming write-ups)